Introduction

 Prerequisites

-• A way to reach __libc_cleanup_pop_restore (commonly by normal exit/stdio cleanup paths or scanf-family functions)
+• A codepath that reaches __libc_cleanup_pop_restore (e.g. normal exit/stdio cleanup, scanf-family functions)

 flowchart TB